wiesty/MMM-MVGWiesty/README.md

 ```
 		{
 			module: "MMM-MVGWiesty",
+			position: "bottom_left",
+			config: {
+			  updateInterval: 60 * 5000,          // evey 5 min
 			  maxEntries: 7,                     // 7 items on screen
-    updateInterval: 60  *  5000,      // evey 5 min
-    showIcons: false,            	// Show transport type icon
-    station: "de:09162:6",     	// the ID from your station you want to display
+			  station: "de:09162:604",          // the ID from your station you want to display
+			  footway: 0,                       // add minutes for footway
-    productfilters: "BAHN, BUS",        		// Filters [ALL (for all), UBAHN, BUS, SBAHN, TRAM, BAHN, REGIONAL_BUS, RUFTAXI]
+			  productfilters: "ALL",            // Filters [ALL (for all), UBAHN, BUS, SBAHN, TRAM, BAHN, REGIONAL_BUS, RUFTAXI]
 			  lines: "ALL",                     //Filter for lines (ALL (for all) S7, 13, 180, U7, U3)
 			  destinations: "ALL"               //Filter for destinations (ALL (for all) Flughafen München, Freising)
+			}
  		},
 ```

 Note: